patternfly/training-scenarios/react-charts/donut-chart/step4.md

 </pre>

-4) <strong>Add the 'LegendOrientation' and 'legendPostition' properties to the component.</strong>
+4) <strong>Add the 'LegendOrientation' and 'legendPosition' properties to the component.</strong>

 The `legendOrientation` property specifies whether the legend is rendered horizontally or vertically.